gricdiwali2021/gricdiwali2021.github.io/about.md

 Check the different types of [diyas](/products) available.

 All funds raised from this campaign will be use to payback the micro credit groups and also as revenue back to the women.

+## Shilpa Mehta

+Talk about Shilpa's connection and relation to the organization and how she helps..